 President and Chief Executive Officer

-Carolyn Reidy became President and Chief Executive Officer of Simon & Schuster, Inc. in January 2008.
+Jonathan Karp was named President and CEO of Simon & Schuster in May 2020.
 In this role, he is responsible for all the publishing and operations of Simon & Schuster’s numerous publishing groups as well as its international companies in Australia, Canada, India and the United Kingdom.